barrow-420/ctf-writeups/0ops/0ops.md

 # 0ops!
 ## Short Story

-As a freshman for JI, Joint institute at SJTU.
+As a freshman of JI, Joint institute at SJTU.
 I got curious whether SJTU has a CTF team.

 I did some googling and soone found out this interesting looking [website](https://0ops.sjtu.cn/)